phetsims/graphing-quadratics/doc/implementation-notes.md

 [QuadraticNode](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/view/QuadraticNode.js) is the primary view component, responsible for rendering the curve that corresponds to a `Quadratic` instance, and labeling the curve with an equation.
 While `QuadraticNode` is responsible for the placement of the equation relative to the curve, [GQEquationFactory](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/view/GQEquationFactory.js) is responsible for creation of equations.

 [GQScreenView](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/view/GQScreenView.js) is the base class for all ScreenViews in this sim.
 It includes the view components that are common to all screens, and it handles common layout responsibilities.
-Each screen has a subclass of GQScreenView that adds things that are specific to that screen.
+Each screen has a subclass of `GQScreenView` that adds things that are specific to that screen.
 For example, [ExploreScreenView](https://github.com/phetsims/graphing-quadratics/blob/master/js/explore/view/ExploreScreenView.js) is the view for the _Explore_ screen.

+[GQGraphNode](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/view/GQGraphNode.js) is the base class for all graphs in this sim.
+Each screen has a subclass of `GQGraphNode` that adds things that are specific to that screen.
+For example, [ExploreGraphNode](https://github.com/phetsims/graphing-quadratics/blob/master/js/explore/view/ExploreGraphNode.js) is the graph for the _Explore_ screen.

+[GQEquationAccordionBox](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/view/GQEquationAccordionBox.js) is the base class for the accordion box that displays the interactive equation.
+Each screen has a subclass of EquationAccordionBox that adds things that are specific to that screen.
+For example, [ExploreGraphNode](https://github.com/phetsims/graphing-quadratics/blob/master/js/explore/view/ExploreGraphNode.js) is the graph for the _Explore_ screen.

 ## Related simulations